Home » Canada » Griffintown Nights

 Stay: Le Petit Hôtel – A World-Class Boutique Experience

-If your style leans modern with a touch of old-world charm, Le Petit Hôtel is where you’ll want to unpack.
-Part of The Gray Collection, this gem combines contemporary design with the historic character of its surroundings.
+If your style leans modern with a little old-world texture, Le Petit Hôtel is a strong place to unpack for the night.
+Part of The Gray Collection, it blends contemporary comfort with the historic character of Old Montreal in a way that feels polished without becoming stiff.

 Le Petit Hotel, in Montreal, Quebec